aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

 **Key Assumptions**
 + Storage sphere with 40ft diameter
-+ Sphere located on a concrete pad with 500ft² dyked area
++ Sphere located on a concrete pad with 500ft² diked area
 + Sphere contains ~100% n-butane
 + Leak area equivalent to a 2in rupture
 + Leak located at the bottom of the vessel for maximum release pressure